l0rd/blog-files/wsnext/text.md

 ### How Workspace.next will run Theia (as well as other editors) and its plugins

-Another change that will be introduced is the concept of "Che Editor".
+Another improvement that will be introduced is the concept of "Che Editor".
 This is a particular kind of "Che plugin" that has (sub-)plugins and serves the workspace UI.
-This means that Theia (or another "Che Editor" like Orion or Jupyter) will run as a sidecar container as any Che plugin.
+This means that Eclipse Theia (or another "Che Editor" like [Orion](https://projects.eclipse.org/projects/ecd.orion) or [Jupyter](http://jupyter.org/index.html)) will run as a sidecar container as any Che plugin.

 A Che workspace can have one "Che Editor" or none at all.
 A Che workplace with no "Che Editor" will be an interesting use case: the IDE tooling API (that provides languages support etc...) will still be available and could be used from classic desktop IDEs (think about VIM, Eclipse, Emacs).